 Core Scanner Probe I x16 – You could swap these out for 16 Sisters Core Scanner Probe for a boost in scan strength but would cost more than 3 times the value of the entire ship with above fittings.

 The ship complete with the fitting will cost less than 2 million ISK (interstellar kredits, the main currency within the EVE universe).
-I simply kite the enemy NPC’s (Non playable characters (known within EVE as rats)) and let my drones do all of the work.
+I simply kite the enemy NPC’s (Non player characters (known within EVE as rats)) and let my drones do all of the work.
 Players new to the game can have one of these within hours and in my view can get a lot done with it.

 I do not know when or if I will ever start playing EVE Online fully again, but in the meantime, sitting back and chilling while playing this new Alpha character and watching it grow could be a lot of fun.